German Shepherd Dog

 On average, German Shepherds live 10-13 years.

 German Shepherds are notoriously mouthy, especially as puppies.
 Those familiar with the breed affectionately refer to them as ‘land sharks’.
-Ensure your pup learns proper bite inhibition while young, as strangers and guests could easily misinterpret the mouthiness as an attempted bite.
+Ensure your pup learns proper bite inhibition while young, as strangers and guests could easily misinterpret the mouthiness as aggression or an attempted bite.

 Types of German Shepherds